-If the management fee rate paid by the Exchange is reduced or if there is a significant decrease in the amount of direct and affiliated assumed premiums written by the Exchange, revenues and profitability could be materially adversely affected.
+If the management fee rate retained by Indemnity is reduced or if there is a significant decrease in the amount of direct and affiliated assumed premiums written by the Exchange, revenues and profitability could be materially adversely affected.

-We are dependent upon management fees paid by the Exchange, which represent our principal source of revenue.
-Pursuant to the subscriber's agreement with the subscribers at the Exchange, we may retain up to 25% of all direct and affiliated assumed premiums written by the Exchange.
+We are dependent upon management fees we retain, which represent our principal source of revenue.
+In accordance with the subscriber's agreement with the subscribers at the Exchange, we may retain up to 25% of all direct and affiliated assumed premiums written by the Exchange.
 Therefore, management fee revenue from the Exchange is calculated by multiplying the management fee rate by the direct and affiliated assumed premiums written by the Exchange.
-Accordingly, any reduction in direct and affiliated assumed premiums written by the Exchange and/or the management fee rate would have a negative effect on our revenues and net income.
+Accordingly, any reduction in direct and affiliated assumed premiums written by the Exchange and/or the management fee rate could have a negative effect on our revenues and net income.

 The management fee rate is determined by our Board of Directors and may not exceed 25% of the direct and affiliated assumed premiums written by the Exchange.
 The Board of Directors sets the management fee rate each December for the following year.
 At their discretion, the rate can be changed at any time.
-The process of setting the management fee rate includes the evaluation of current year operating results compared to both prior year and industry estimated results for both Indemnity and the Exchange, and consideration of several factors for both entities including: their relative financial strength and capital position; projected revenue, expense and earnings for the subsequent year; future capital needs; as well as competitive position.
+The process of setting the management fee rate includes, but is not limited to, the evaluation of current year operating results compared to both prior year and industry estimated results for both Indemnity and the Exchange, and consideration of several factors for both entities including, but not limited to: their relative financial strength and capital position; projected revenue, expense and earnings for the subsequent year; future capital needs; as well as competitive position.
 The evaluation of these factors could result in a reduction to the management fee rate and our revenues and profitability could be materially adversely affected.

-Serving as the attorney-in-fact in the reciprocal insurance exchange structure results in the Exchange being our sole customer.
-The growth of the Exchange directly affects our management fee revenue, which is largely generated from management fees based on the direct and affiliated assumed premiums written by the Exchange.
-If the Exchange's ability to grow or renew policies were adversely impacted, the premium revenue of the Exchange would be adversely affected which would reduce our management fee revenue.
+Serving as the attorney-in-fact for subscribers in the reciprocal insurance exchange structure with the Exchange being our sole customer, the growth of the Exchange could directly affect our operating revenue, which is largely generated from management fees based on the direct and affiliated assumed premiums written by the Exchange.
+If the Exchange's ability to grow or renew policies were adversely impacted, the premium revenue of the Exchange could be adversely affected, which could reduce our management fee revenue.
 The circumstances or events that might impair the Exchange's ability to grow include, but are not limited to, the items discussed below.